open-feature/js-sdk-contrib/libs/providers/flagd/README.md

 In-process resolver can also work in an offline mode.
 To enable this mode, you should provide a valid flag configuration file with the option `offlineFlagSourcePath`.
-The file must contain a valid flagd flag source file.

 ```
   OpenFeature.setProvider(new FlagdProvider({